jacebenson/jace.pro/content/post/2018-05-16-interview/index.md

 6. What do you see that would be challenges working here?
 7. Why should we hire you over the next candidate?
 8. Why do you want to work here?
-9. Have you worked on a oncall capacity before?
+9. Have you worked on a on-call capacity before?
 10. How do you educate yourself?

 ### Technical Questions